KeithIMyers/chromiumos-docs/sandboxing.md

   * See section [User ids].
 * If your service fails, you might need to grant it capabilities.
 See section [Capabilities].
+* Use as many namespaces as possible.
+See section [Namespaces].
 * Consider sandboxing your service using Seccomp-BPF, see section [Seccomp-BPF].

 # User ids